 To create an over under photo you are basically creating a window into another world where light and focus behave on a totally different playing field.
 Especially when shooting through a curved optic such as a dome shaped port.

 This is not generally a problem when composing a completely submerged image.
 It does however cause a few problems with depth of field when composing a half/half if you require front to back sharpness.
 The lens being used must be able to envelope the smaller, closer “virtual” image and the real above water image in its depth of field range.
 For this reason most photographers reach for a fish eye or extreme wide angle lens and stop down to F22 to capitalise on depth of field.
-This works fine but has obvious drawbacks, you either lose shutter speed or have to bump up the ISO, especially in lower light situations or in the open ocean when you are being bounced around by waves and higher speed shooting is desirable.
+This works fine but has obvious drawbacks – you either lose shutter speed or have to bump up the ISO.
+This is particularly a drawback in lower light situations and in the open ocean when you are being bounced around by waves.
+In these cases a higher speed shooting is desirable.

-I designed and built my own monster 16.8” dome port (coming from an engineering background helped with that) to shoot over under images and the results are awesome.
-Front to back sharpness is now easily attainable with reasonable apertures and shutter speeds (as wide as F8 with a fisheye) and proportions appear more realistic, sometimes images are almost too clear and lifelike leading to comments such as “That picture has to be fake” when I assure you it’s not.
-I can achieve a thin and needle sharp waterline on the dome port and an equally clear horizon and everything in between, well into the corners of the frame, happy days.
+I designed and built my own monster 16.8” dome port (coming from an engineering background helped with that) to shoot over under images.
+The results are awesome.
+Front to back sharpness is now easily attainable with reasonable apertures and shutter speeds (as wide as F8 with a fisheye).
+Proportions also appear more realistic.
+Sometimes images are almost too clear and lifelike leading to comments such as “That picture has to be fake”.
+I assure you it’s not.
+I can achieve a thin and needle sharp waterline on the dome port and an equally clear horizon.
+Everything in between is also sharp well into the corners of the frame.
+Happy days.

 Not only does the dome port alleviate focus and proportion problems but it also has several other advantages.

-This allows you to remain in a good position to continuously shoot over under and get a good even split of air and water in frame, which was a great advantage to me when shooting silky sharks at the Gardens of the Queens, Cuba.
-The seas were quite choppy and the action was coming thick and fast and every frame I fired was a good over/under and not and entirely engulfed “under” or left high and dry “over”.
+This allows you to remain in a good position to continuously shoot over under and get a good even split of air and water in frame.
+This was a great advantage to me when shooting silky sharks at the Gardens of the Queens, Cuba.
+The seas were quite choppy and the action was coming thick and fast.
+Every frame I fired was a good over/under and not and entirely engulfed “under” or left high and dry “over”.

-This means you don’t have to lift the weight of the camera up to shoot, which usually results in the photographer sinking which makes it difficult to frame up….. and breathe!!
+This means you don’t have to lift the weight of the camera up to shoot.
+This usually results in the photographer sinking which makes it difficult to frame up….. and breathe!!

-If you imagine a smaller dome the meniscus of the water line is much thicker and occupies too much frame space because it is close to the lens, it can be distracting, especially as it won’t be sharp either.
+If you imagine a smaller dome the meniscus of the water line is much thicker and occupies too much frame space because it is close to the lens.
+This can be distracting, especially as it won’t be sharp either.
 I guess this point is kind of a personal thing, but I do like a nice sharp waterline.